KagemaNjoroge/thoth-blueprint/README.md

 ## License

-This project is open source and available under the GNU General Public License v3.0 License.
+This project is open source and available under the GNU General Public License v3.0.
 Please see [License File](LICENSE.md) for more information.